mediapills/cloud-custodian/docs/source/gcp/examples/iam-project-role-patch.rst

-IAM - Update Project Roles includedPermissions
+IAM - Update Project Roles Permissions
 ==============================================

-The policy below sets includedPermissions for project roles which contain similar title.
+The policy below updates a set of permissions for all project roles that contain a specified word in its title.

 .. code-block:: yaml